tolgadur/go-template/README.md

 # email-project
-This is a fun project with no purpose yet.
+This is an opinionated template for go projects.
+If you want to add a frontend and agree with my choise of framework, use `npx create-react-app my-app --template typescript`.

 ## how to run
 You can build and run this either locally with `make build` and `make run` or with docker with `make docker-build` and